Victor Borge: Awards and honors

 When the Royal Danish Orchestra celebrated its 550th anniversary in 1998, Borge was appointed an honorary member — at that time one of only ten in the orchestra's history.

 Victor Borge received numerous awards and honors during the course of his career.
 Borge received Kennedy Center Honors in 1999.
 He was decorated with badges of chivalric orders by the five Nordic countries, receiving the Order of the Dannebrog (Denmark), Order of Vasa (Sweden), in 1973 the Knight First Class of the Order of St. Olav (Norway), Order of the White Rose of Finland, and the Order of the Falcon (Iceland).
+In 1986, he was a recipient of the Ellis Island Medal of Honor in recognition of his contributions to the improvement of American society.

 Legacy

 Victor Borge Hall, located in Scandinavia House in New York City, was named in Borge's honor in 2000, as was Victor Borges Plads ("Victor Borge Square") in Copenhagen in 2002.
 In 2009, a statue celebrating Borge's centennial was erected on the square.

 Asteroid (5634) Victorborge is named in his honor.